Mendelbart/musescore-chord-symbols/README.md

 Custom MuseScore Chord Symbols
 ==============================
 Custom chord symbol XML files for MuseScore, with stacked alterations and custom spacing.
+These are modified versions of the `chords_std.xml` and `chords_jazz.xml` in the current MuseScore source code.

 Usage